daisyapto/CMPSC463_Project2/README.md

 - Run run.py in an IDE
 - Automatically opened in browser or by using local terminal link (after running run.py) to use the application

-Render hosting link: https://philadelphia-weather-evacuation-gps.onrender.com/ (doesn't load with free version of Render; more information in CMPSC463_Project2 report document)
+Render hosting link: https://philadelphia-weather-evacuation-gps.onrender.com/ (does not load with free version of Render hosting; more information in CMPSC463_Project2.pdf report document)